YorVeX/xObsBeam/README.md

 ## Prerequisites
 - OBS 29+ 64 bit
+- Windows
-- Currently only working on Windows (tested only on Windows 10, but Windows 11 should also work)
+  - tested only on Windows 10, but Windows 11 should also work
+- Linux
+  - not tested
+  - binary build created on Ubuntu 20.04 WSL environment, therefore linked against glibc 2.31

 ## Use cases